Vzhukovskaya/GulpStart.package/README.md

 - **gulp-ttf2woff2 (^4.0.1)**: Converts TTF fonts to WOFF2 format, offering high compression rates and fast loading times for web fonts.
 - **gulp-svg-sprite (^1.5.0)**: Creates SVG sprites, combining multiple SVG files into one to reduce HTTP requests and streamline icon management.
 - **gulp-include (^2.4.1)**: Allows files to be included within each other.
 This plugin is particularly useful for managing script and HTML partials.
+- **gulp-eslint (^6.0.0)**: A Gulp plugin for identifying and reporting on patterns found in ECMAScript/JavaScript code.
+It provides a pluggable linting utility for JavaScript, helping to enforce a consistent style by parsing code and describing patterns that don't adhere to defined coding guidelines.
+- **gulp-svgmin (^4.1.0** Minimizes SVG files, optimizing them for reduced size without compromising their quality.
+This plugin is crucial for web development as it reduces the load time by decreasing the size of SVG files used for icons or other graphical elements.
+- **gulp-postcss (^9.1.0)**: A tool to pipe CSS through several plugins, but parse CSS only once.
+It is a powerful system for transforming CSS with JavaScript, enabling the use of various plugins like autoprefixer and cssnano.
+- **autoprefixer (^10.4.17)**: A PostCSS plugin to parse CSS and add vendor prefixes to CSS rules using values from the "Can I Use" database.
+It ensures that CSS rules work across different browsers, making the website more accessible.
+- **cssnano (^6.0.3)**: A modular minifier, built on top of the PostCSS ecosystem.
+It includes various optimizations that aim to reduce the size of your CSS files, ensuring faster page load times and potentially better website performance.

 ## Installation
 To start using the GulpStart Package, clone the repository and install the required dependencies: